Jagjit Singh

-Singh's 1987 album, Beyond Time, was the first digitally recorded release in India.
+His 1987 album, Beyond Time, was the first digitally recorded release in India.
 He was regarded as one of India's most influential artists.
 With sitar player Ravi Shankar and other leading figures of Indian classical music and literature, Singh voiced his concerns over politicisation of arts and culture in India and lack of support experienced by the practitioners of India's traditional art forms, particularly folk artists and musicians.
 He lent active support to several philanthropic endeavours such as the library at St. Mary's School, Mumbai, Bombay Hospital, CRY, Save the Children and ALMA.

 Singh was awarded the Padma Bhushan by the government of India in 2003 and in February 2014, the government released a set of two postal stamps in his honour.

 Early life and career

-Jagjit Singh Dhiman was born at Sri Ganganagar, Rajasthan, India (then Bikaner State).
+Jagjit Singh Dhiman was born on 8 February 1941 in Sri Ganganagar, Rajasthan, India (then Bikaner State) into a Namdhari Sikh Punjabi family.
 His father, Sardar Amar Singh Dhiman, was a surveyor with the government's Public Works' Department and hailed from village Dalla in Ropar district of Punjab.

 Educated initially at Khalsa High School and Government College in Sri Ganganagar, Singh obtained an arts degree from DAV College, Jalandhar.
 There, he began his professional career in 1961 by undertaking singing and composing assignments at All India Radio's (AIR) Jalandhar station.
 Later, he studied to obtain a post-graduate degree in history from Kurukshetra University in Haryana.
 Throughout this time, and as a consequence of a natural talent that was spotted by his father, Singh learned music initially from a visually impaired master of Indian classical music, Pandit Chagan Lal Sharma and later from Ustad Jamal Khan of Maihar gharana, who taught and trained him in all the prominent styles of Hindustani Classical vocal tradition such as Khayal, Dhrupad, Thumri and others.
 Throughout his teenage years, he performed on stage and composed music.
 Although his father, who was a government employee, had hoped that he would become an engineer, Singh pursued his passion for music relentlessly.
 Like all parents in Indian middle-class families, his father aspired for him to become a bureaucrat.
 However, he also encouraged Singh and his siblings to learn music.

 In March 1965, and without the knowledge of his family, Singh moved to Bombay, where there were many opportunities for music artists because of the Hindi film industry.
 He obtained work initially as a singer of advertising jingles and later progressed to playback singing.